Conscious Creativity: A Guidebook for Living a Colorful, Creative Life

 “Create some sort of place to document your work, somewhere you can chart your ideas, observations, and even failures.” – Philippa Stanton, Conscious Creativity: Look, Connect, Create.

-I like this part of the book because it offers more structure and a practical tool for embracing a creative lifestyle.
+I like this part of the book because it offers more structure and is a practical tool for embracing a creative lifestyle.
+Keeping your work helps establish a routine, and you may be able to look back and learn from your observations over time.

 And I’m planning to start doing this today.